-- At least thirty-five (35) credits of coursework are required according to the program specifications listed below, and fourteen (14) of these credits must consist of the core coursework. - At least four (4) credits of ESM 5944 Seminar are required. - At least thirty (30) credits of ESM 7994 Doctoral Research are required. - The content of the remaining twenty-one (21) credits must be agreed upon by the student and their Advisory Committee.
+- At least thirty-five (35) credits of coursework are required according to the program specifications listed below, and fourteen (14) of these credits must consist of the core coursework. - At least thirty (30) credits of ESM 7994 Doctoral Research are required. - The content of the remaining twenty-five (25) credits must be agreed upon by the student and their Advisory Committee. - At least four (4) credits of ESM 5944 Seminar are required.

 Students must also comply with all requirements of the Graduate School.
+Table of Contents

-1. General Coursework Requirements
+C. General Coursework Requirements

 Students pursuing a doctoral degree in engineering mechanics are required to complete a minimum of 35 credits of coursework that satisfies each of the following requirements.
-All of these courses must be taken for a letter grade (except for courses that are only offered on a pass/fail basis).
+All courses must be taken for a letter grade (except for courses that are only offered on a pass/fail basis, such as Independent Study).
 The courses used to satisfy these requirements must be approved by the student's Advisory Committee and the GPD through submission of the Plan of Study.

-- Fourteen (14) credits of graded core coursework. - At least three (3) credits of additional graduate-level coursework in mathematics; see the GC for a current list of approved courses. - At least six (6) credits of additional ESM-designated graded coursework. - At least twelve (12) credits of additional graduate-level graded coursework in support of the chosen area of doctoral research.
+- Fourteen (14) credits of graded core coursework. - At least three (3) credits of additional graduate-level coursework in mathematics; see the GC for a current list of approved courses. - At least six (6) credits of mechanics-based technical electives, consisting of either ESMdesignated courses or courses from a pre-approved list of mechanics-focused courses.
+Requests for the addition of (Virginia Tech) courses to the pre-approved list must come from a student's primary advisor on behalf of the student's advisory committee; these requests will be reviewed by the EM Graduate Committee for approval. - At least twelve (12) credits of additional graduate-level graded coursework in support of the chosen area of doctoral research.